How To Know If Someone Deleted You On Snapchat

 - Tap the eye icon in the lower left-hand corner.

-Now can see the names of everyone who viewed that snap.
-Now you’ll know that the people who show up from tapping the eye icon are following you.
+You can see the names of everyone who viewed that snap.
+To see a list of names who viewed your story you can tap the eye icon.
 Granted, not every person who follows you will look at absolutely everything you send, but if someone is conspicuously missing, that’s a sign they might have said goodbye.

 How to Tell if Someone Blocked You on Snapchat